cyscale/cyscale.com/src/markdown/blog/2022-07-08-pci-dss-compliance-in-the-cloud.md

 Examples of controls in Cyscale that ensure this recommendation is attained are:

-* *Ensure Kubernetes web UI / Dashboard is disabled* for GCP
+* *Ensure Kubernetes web UI / Dashboard is disabled* for Google Cloud
-* *Ensure that App Engine applications enforce HTTPS connections* for GCP
+* *Ensure that App Engine applications enforce HTTPS connections* for Google Cloud

 #### 7. Restrict access to cardholder data by business need to know.

 Make sure only authorized personnel has access to customer’s card information and implement the Least Privilege Principle with the following controls:

 * *Ensure IAM policies that allow full "\*:\*" administrative privileges are not created* for AWS
-* *Ensure that instances are not configured to use the default service account with full access to all Cloud APIs* for GCP
+* *Ensure that instances are not configured to use the default service account with full access to all Cloud APIs* for Google Cloud

 #### 8. Identify and authenticate access to system components.